 Effective Date December 16, 2025

-Specialties Affected Physical medicine & rehabilitation, neurology, behavioral health, psychiatry
+Specialties Affected Physical medicine & rehabilitation, behavioral health, neurology, occupational therapy

 Cigna Prescription Digital Therapeutics Coverage Criteria and Medical Necessity Requirements 2025

-Under MM 0565, Cigna defines a prescription digital therapeutic as a software-based intervention that meets three specific criteria.
-It must require a prescription from a licensed healthcare provider.
-It must hold FDA approval or clearance.
-And its safety and effectiveness must be supported by published, peer-reviewed clinical evidence for treating, managing, or preventing a specific disease or disorder.
+The Cigna prescription digital therapeutics coverage policy under MM 0565 sets a three-part test for what qualifies as a covered PDT.
+The service must require a prescription from a healthcare provider.
+It must be FDA-approved.
+And its safety and effectiveness must be supported by published, peer-reviewed clinical evidence for treating, managing, or preventing a disease or disorder.

 Cigna Prescription Digital Therapeutics Exclusions and Non-Covered Indications